Important

 For further information on configuration, refer to the following documentation: NeMo Megatron GPT Config.

-Implement Expert Parallelism
+Implement Expert Parallelism#

-Activation Partitioning
+Activation Partitioning#

 In LLM training, a large memory space is needed to store the input activations of the network layers.
-NeMo provides effective activation distribution methods, which is critical in training LLM with a large sequence length or large per-GPU micro-batch size.
+NeMo Framework provides effective activation distribution methods, which is critical in training LLM with a large sequence length or large per-GPU micro-batch size.

-Sequence Parallelism
+Sequence Parallelism#

-Sequence Parallelism extends tensor-level model parallelism by distributing computing load and activation memory across multiple GPUs along the sequence dimension of transformer layers.
+Sequence Parallelism (SP) extends tensor-level model parallelism by distributing computing load and activation memory across multiple GPUs along the sequence dimension of transformer layers.
 This method is particularly useful for portions of the layer that have previously not been parallelized, enhancing overall model performance and efficiency.

-Enable Sequence Parallelism
+Enable Sequence Parallelism#

 parameter to True